Monday, September 19, 2016

 Are Russians trolling our election?
 Well, duh.

 I wrote before about Russian Troll Farms.
 Russians, along with everyone else in the world, troll the Internet for fun and profit.
 You will see videos on YouTube extolling how to cut bottles with string and lighter fluid.
-A friend of mine tried this and it really doesn't work, and you have to ask yourself why you are cutting bottles in the first place.
+(I even made my own parody video!)
+We tried this and it really doesn't work, and you have to ask yourself why you are cutting bottles in the first place.
 The goal of these "how to" videos is to get clicks and ad revenue and also, as in one video, sell a commercial bottle cutter to the inevitably frustrated viewers.
 What is funny is that there are a number of "copycat" videos out there as well - all vying for that tasty bit of click money.

 But governments also troll the Internet trying to alter public opinion.
 This is merely an extension of what governments did before the Internet.
 We did it.
 The Russians did it.
 The Chinese, and so forth.
 Read Normal Mailer's Harlot's Ghost sometime for an in-depth description of how the CIA and other agencies tried (and succeeded) to steer public opinion in many third-world countries, alter the outcomes of elections, or even install leaders of our choosing.
 This is no State secret, either.